The Relational Economy: Profit

 We make a "profit" when we hold back enough of ourselves to ensure we gain all we can from another person.

 Whatever takes place in the world, this should NEVER be the case in the Christian relational economy.
 Part of the Christian relational economy is caring for hearts.
-We are to be rooted in that nearly absurd idea offered by Paul, to "do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves" (Phil.
-2:3).
+We are to be rooted in that nearly absurd idea offered by Paul, to "do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves" (Philippians 2:3).
 This is the basis not only for the Christian relational economy but also for a very rich Christian life.

 This means while it is okay to date it is not okay to date simply because you are otherwise bored.
 Your boredom can unintentionally dish out a lot of pain.
 Your casual pursuit can cause serious harm.
 And before someone asks the question let me answer it: as far as I am concerned there is only ONE purpose for dating—marriage.